Docs: Features: Sharding

 • An environment variable beginning with $, such as schema=$MY_DB_NAME (Skeema v1.9+); the environment variable’s value can be either a single value or a comma-separated list

-• A single asterisk character *, that is schema=*, to mean “all non-system database schemas on the server instance”
+• A single asterisk character *, that is schema=*, to mean “all non-system database schemas on the database server”

 • A backtick-wrapped command line to execute; the command’s STDOUT will be split on a consistent delimiter (newline, tab, comma, or space) and each token will be treated as a schema name